gatteo/matteogiardino.com/README.md

 ## ❤️ Credits

-This project has been has been heavly inspired by [@tszhong0411 personal website](https://github.com/tszhong0411/honghong.me)
+This project has been has been heavly inspired by [@tszhong0411](https://github.com/tszhong0411) personal website.

 ## 🪪 License